jonathon-langford/hgcal-linkmapping/README.md

 ## Plotting the best mapping

-Once an output mapping configuration file has been obtained (with the `study_mapping` function described above), one might wish to plot the r/z histograms of the bundles (FPGAs).
+Once an output mapping configuration file has been obtained (with the `study_mapping` function described above), one might wish to plot the r/z histograms of the 25 bundles (FPGAs), and take the ratio to the inclusive distribution divided by 24.
 This is achieved using the `plotbundles.py` file and run like:

 - `./plotbundles.py config/plotbundles.yaml`

 The configuration file uses very similar options to the `default` configuration file.
 The main differences are the `input_file` (the output mapping configuration from `study_mapping`) and the `output_dir` (the location where the plots should be saved.

-## `fluctuation.py`

-Takes as input a choice of lpgbt bundles, and bins the trigger cell data event by event There are several plotting scripts that investigate the impact of truncation on the number of trigger cells.
+## Calculating truncation values and determining the effect of truncation, event by event.

+### Filling the r/z histograms

+Once a mapping configuration from the `study_mapping` function has been found, the next step is to estimate the amount of truncation that would be needed in each r/z bin in order to stay within the limits given by the hardware.
+This is done using the two files `fluctuation.py` and `fluctuation_postprocess.py`.
+The first, `fluctuation.py` contains the `main` function as well as a function `checkFluctuations` to fill r/z histograms for each bundle in each event (where in practise the histograms are filled 6 times per event due to the six fold symmetry).
+This is run in the following manner:

+- `./fluctuation.py config/fluctuations.yaml`

-Run using the config file `config/fluctuation.yaml`.
+The relevant variables in the config file are now described.
+As in the file `default.yaml` the chosen function is set to be `True` or `False` in the first block.
+In this case `checkFluctuations` should be set to `True`.
+Some of the parameters are the same as in previous configs and are not described again.

+The block `checkFluctuations` provides the additional configurable parameters for this function.
+`beginEvent` and `endEvent` define the start and end events for running over.
+The relevant input file is the same TPG CMSSW `ROOT` file that was also used to produce the r/z histograms from `extract_data.cxx`.
+In addition one requires the `initial_state`, which is the output mapping configuration from the minimisation and the `mappingFile` used in the minimisation.
+The `outputName` name is also set here.
+The parameter `save_ntc_hists` determines if auxiliary histograms showing the number of trigger cells per module are saved, by default this is `False`.

+In addition to the familiar `phisplit` config there is also the `tcPtConfig`.
-Also the option to save the sum of (truncated or total) trigger cell p<sub>T</sub> as a function of R/Z for each event.
+There is the option (if `save_sum_tcPt` = `True`) to save the sum of (truncated or total) trigger cell p<sub>T</sub> as a function of r/z for each event.

-## `plotbundles.py`

-Various plotting functions, mainly to plot the 24 R/Z histograms for each bundle, and take the ratio to the inclusive distribution over 24.
-Run using the config file `config/plotbundles.yaml`
+In this case one also needs to fill the  block `truncationConfig`, detailing the trigger cell limits and definition of the links.
+Various options of interest can be defined.
+Each must give the maximum number of TCs on a link in regionA and regionB (`maxTCsA` and `maxTCsB` respectively).
+Then the number of links between Stage 1 and Stage 2 (`nLinks`) as well as how regionA and regionB are defined in terms of `phiDivisionX` and `phiDivisionY` (`regionADefinition` and `regionBDefinition`).
+Finally it is necessary to give the TC truncation values in each r/z bin (as a list).
+These must be determined in an initial run (see below for how) as otherwise the output files are too large.

+### Determining the truncation values

 ## Further additional useful functions

 In `main.py`:

 - `plot_lpGBTLoads`, `plot_ModuleLoads`, : Processes MC event data and determines the average number of TCs, or words, per lpGBT

 In `rotate.py` and `rotate.cxx`
 - Python and C++ implementations of the mapping between 120 degree HGCal sectors in (u,v) coordinates.

+In `fluctuation.py`